 The new regulations also identify possible conflicts for Advisory Committee Board Members.
-Title 17, Section 54521 states that there is a COI when a regional center advisory committee board member (appointed pursuant to WIC, Sections 4622(i)) is in any of the following positions for a business entity, entity, or provider from which the regional center purchases, obtains, or secures services for persons served:
+Title 17, Section 54521 states that there is a COI when a regional center advisory committee board member (appointed pursuant to WIC, Sections 4622(i)) is in any of the following positions for a business entity, entity, or provider:

-(a) a member of the governing board, (b) a board committee member; (c) an owner; (d) a partner; (e) a shareholder; (f) an agent; (g) a manager; (h) an employee; (i) a contractor; or (j) a consultant, and that person does any of the following: (a) serves as an officer of the RC board; (b) votes on any fiscal manner affecting purchase of services from any RC provider; or (c) votes on any matters where the member has a financial interest.
+(a) a member of the governing board, (b) a board committee member, (c) an owner, (d) a partner, (e) a shareholder, (f) an agent, (g) a manager, (h) an employee, (i) a contractor, or (j) a consultant, for a business entity, entity or provider from which the regional center purchases, obtains or secures consumer services and that person (a) serves as an officer of the RC board or (b) votes on any fiscal manner affecting purchase of services from any RC provider or (c) votes on any matters where the member has a financial interest.